When once you have tasted flight, you will forever

 --Leonardo da Vinci

 If I were asked to summarise myself I'd probably use words like aviator, technologist, whovian, and possibly gamer and geek.
-I mostly respond enthusiastically to interesting challanges and problems needing solutions.
+I respond enthusiastically to interesting challanges and problems needing solutions.